spenriche/spenriche.github.io/_posts/2025-2-8-canada-decline.md

 ### The War on Patriotism: A Nation Taught to Hate Itself

 Instead of fostering unity, our educational institutions and media propagate a self-loathing narrative, one that paints Canada solely as a colonial oppressor rather than a nation of opportunity, resilience, and innovation.
 Children are no longer taught to appreciate the sacrifices made to build this country; instead, they are conditioned to view Canada as an irredeemable villain.
-The Canadian flag, once waved with pride, is now replaced with pride flags, while the National flag is now spit on and [burned in protests without consequence.](https://www.youtube.com/watch?v=-MKplgqcaNY)
+The Canadian flag, once waved with pride, is now replaced with pride flags, while the National flag is spat on and [burned in protests without consequence.](https://www.youtube.com/watch?v=-MKplgqcaNY)

 Patriotism—the backbone of any strong nation—has been rebranded as dangerous nationalism.
 The idea that one can love their country while acknowledging its imperfections is dismissed.
 This binary view of history denies the fact that Canadian values, such as democracy, freedom of speech, and human rights, were forged through difficult struggles and hard-won victories.
 Those who fought for the country, whether in war or through civic leadership, are increasingly being vilified rather than honored.